 Returning students to AIAM programs dismissed for academic reasons must pass all previously failed classes in the returning quarter.
 Failure to do so will result in dismissal from the program with no opportunity for readmission.

 The student must have a minimum GPA of 2.0 to apply for readmission.
 The Readmission Committee may approve an appeal for and waive the GPA requirement.
 The student will be placed on academic warning immediately upon readmission with an Academic Improvement Plan.

-Readmitted students dismissed for failing the same course twice must pass the failed course in one attempt in the readmitting enrollment.
+Readmitted students dismissed for course failure must pass the failed course in one attempt in the readmitting enrollment.
 Failure to do so will result in dismissal from the program with no opportunity for readmission.
-Any additional course(s failed only one time in the previous enrollment must be passed in the readmitting enrollment or the student will be dismissed, but will have opportunity for readmission for a third attempt.
+Any additional course(s) failed only one time in the previous enrollment must be passed in the readmitting enrollment or the student will be dismissed but will have opportunity for readmission for a third attempt for RN students; PN students must follow the policy in place at the time of readmission.